AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

 ---
 content-type: reference
 navigation-topic: workfront-navigation
-title: Glossary of Adobe Workfront terminology
+title: Glossary of [!DNL Adobe Workfront] terminology
-description: The Adobe Workfront glossary lists commonly used terms in Adobe Workfront.
+description: The [!DNL Adobe Workfront] glossary lists commonly used terms in Adobe Workfront.
 feature: Get Started with Workfront
 exl-id: 758072b3-775e-4771-9ae9-da0b38580c93
 ---
-# Glossary of Adobe Workfront terminology
+# Glossary of [!DNL Adobe Workfront] terminology

 >[!IMPORTANT]
 >
->This article should be used as a reference to understand the terms that you may encounter in the Adobe Workfront application, in the Workfront documentation, or when generally speaking about planning and managing work.
+>This article should be used as a reference to understand the terms that you may encounter in the [!DNL Adobe Workfront] application, in the [!DNL Workfront] documentation, or when generally speaking about planning and managing work.
 We are currently updating this information and as a result this table might not be complete.
 We will remove this disclaimer when we consider this information exhaustive.

 The following table is a list of commonly used terms in Adobe Workfront: